• Skip to main content

 Dictionary of useful expressions in Mallorca

 Just below we have created a small dictionary in which you will find basic Mallorcan phrases that can be useful for simple conversations.
-You can also download a pdf if you want to keep it handy.

 And if you already know other expressions of the residents of the largest Balearic island, don’t forget to share them in the comments.